 What is the power to choose energy in Texas?

-In 2002, Texas deregulated its energy market, allowing residents and business owners to select their power plan and provider from an array of options.
+In 2002, Texas deregulated its energy market, allowing residents and businesses to choose their power plan and provider instead of defaulting to the local utility.
 As a result, energy providers compete to win customers by offering low rates and unique incentives.
-This benefits Texas customers because they have more control over their electricity than in traditional energy markets, where consumers have fewer options.
+This competition benefits consumers by giving them greater control over their electricity than in traditional markets.

-To help you navigate Texas’ energy market, Choose Energy lets you filter by rate type, plan length, provider, renewable energy, and more to narrow your options.
-Once you find a plan that suits your needs, you can sign up online in minutes.
+Choose Energy helps you navigate Texas’ energy market and can match you with the best plan.
+Our marketplace lets you filter by rate type, plan length, provider, renewable energy, and more to narrow your options.
+Once you find a plan that suits your needs, you can sign up online in as little as 12 minutes.
 Enter your ZIP code to explore today’s best electricity options.

 What is PowerToChoose.org?

 The Public Utility Commission of Texas (PUCT) operates PowerToChoose.org, which displays electricity plans and providers across the state.
-However, you cannot sign up for an electricity plan directly on PowerToChoose.org.
-After you select a specific plan, the site directs you to the provider’s website, where you’ll have to restart your search for the plan you selected.
+PowerToChoose.org is a public resource, but you cannot sign up for an electricity plan directly on the site.
+After you select a specific plan, PowerToChoose.org directs you to the provider’s website—where you’ll need to repeat the search to find the plan you selected.

 ChooseEnergy.com is not affiliated with Power to Choose, powertochoose.org, or the PUCT.